Car wheel bearing

 Another sign is excessive play or looseness in the wheel when you try to move it while the vehicle is off the ground.
 Additionally, if you notice uneven tire wear or your vehicle pulls to one side, it could be a sign of wheel bearing failure.

-Read also Car discs
+Read also Car Multiplier what is it?

 To determine if the Wheel Bearings car are worn, you can perform a simple test.
 First, make sure your vehicle is parked on a level surface and the parking brake is engaged.
 Then lift each wheel one by one using a jack and try to move the wheel by hand.
 If there is excessive play or roughness in the wheel movement, the wheel bearing may need to be replaced.